Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: The 18 min periodic radio transient GLEAM-X J162759.5-523504.3

 A more promising explanation for \gleam\ that requires less extreme conditions is a magnetar that has experienced accretion from a fallback disk soon after the supernova.
 As outlined in \S \ref{sec:fallback_scenario}, a magnetar surrounded by a fallback disk will pass through the propeller phase and spin down very efficiently on short timescales.
 To study this scenario for \gleam, we first fix the initial spin period to $P_0 = \unit[10]{ms}$ (remember that as long as $P \gg P_0$, $P_0$ has very little influence on the long-term evolution); for the neutron star mass and radius we adopt the fiducial values $M_{\rm NS} = 1.4 \, M_{\odot}$ and $R_{\rm NS} = \unit[11]{km}$.
 By varying the two parameters $B_0$ and $\dot{M}_{\rm d,0}$ and using eq. \eqref{eq:torque} to determine the torque acting on the star in the different stages, we can numerically integrate eq. \eqref{eq:omega_evolution} in time.
-This allows us to find those parameter combinations that lead to a spin-down evolution reaching a period of $\unit[1091]{s}$.
-We assume that the pulsar is younger than $\unit[10^6]{yr}$ to be able to emit such powerful radio emission.
-Therefore, we truncate the evolution at this time.
+This allows us to find those parameter combinations that lead to a spin-down evolution reaching a period of at least $\unit[1091]{s}$.
+In what follows, we consider a maximum time of $\unit[10^7]{yr}$ for the evolution.
+The motivation for this limit is two-fold.
+Firstly, it ensures that the spin-period evolution curves reach their maximum values during the propeller phase before magnetic field decay enters into play (see the discussion of Figs.~\ref{fig:prop_evolution_ex}--\ref{fig:P_evolution_Mdot}).
+Secondly, a limit of $\unit[10^7]{yr}$ ensures that we encompass all age estimates of currently known magnetars (see the Magnetar Outburst Online Catalogue \url{http://magnetars.ice.csic.es/} \citet{CotiZelati2018}).